Pages

 The grandfather quietly replies, “The one you feed.”

 Well, it's the same thing with thoughts.
 If, when a thought of him with the affair partner flashes in your brain, you have choices about what to do with it.
 You can try some behaviour modification techniques (snapping an elastic band on your wrist, picturing a stop sign, saying "stop" or "no" out loud and then distracting yourself with something else – making a recipe, trying to recall the lyrics to a catchy song, picking up a good book in which NOBODY cheats), all of which amount to not feeding the bad wolf.
+You can make sure each day that you feed the good wolf.
+Through self-care.
+Journalling.
+Actively seeking out pleasure – a walk in the woods, playing your favorite music, treating yourself to a fancy coffee.

 It's not magic, it's practice.
 A whole lot of practice.
 And sometimes it's really tough.
 But, ultimately, it comes down to which wolf you feed.
 One will grow stronger.
 And one will starve.